 Polymer and Materials Science at The University of Sydney

 Welcome to the Polymer Nanostructures Group in the School of Chemistry

 Nanoscience defines a multidisciplinary research endeavour aiming at finding new ways to tackle current issues in the fields of sustainable

-energy and the diagnosis and treatment of diseases.
-The ability to control the synthesis of materials at the nanoscale allows us to produce tailor-made nanomaterials with distinct properties.
-In
+materials, renewable energy and the diagnosis and treatment of diseases.
+The ability to control the synthesis of materials at the nanoscale allows us to produce tailor-made nanomaterials with

-our group, we are interested in finding new ways to access unprecedented polymeric and hybrid nanostructures.
-Our aim is to produce complex and multifunctional nano-scale materials for
+distinct properties.
+In our group, we are interested in finding new ways to access unprecedented polymeric and hybrid nanostructures.
+Our aim is to produce complex and multifunctional nano-scale

 materials for applications in catalysis, energy, sensing and nanomedicine.
 Polymer science provides the ideal playground for creative materials design.